Our Founding Story

 Chappell lost a leg in the incident.
 His lungs collapsed.
 His liver, kidney, and spleen were lacerated.
 He also was decapitated from within.
 At home, he faced dangerous realities, given his long medical recuperation.
 First, he needed a chairlift to get in and out of his mother’s 1950’s Ranch-style house.

-“Taking a shower was just dangerous,” Chappell said, “so there needed to be an improvement in some way.
+“Taking a shower was dangerous,” Chappell said, “there needed to be an improvement in some way.
 I’m still not super mobile so getting in and out of bathtubs is not preferable.”
 Homes for Veterans modified the Chappell bathroom for free.
 It removed a vanity, giving the Marine easy access to the sink, and replaced the tub with a roll-in shower.

 Meet The Team